Why is the ROSE project important for the university?

 Who is leading the ROSE project?

-President David Barnard is the sponsor of this project, and a steering committee, which is co-chaired by Deborah McCallum, Vice-President (Administration), Joanne Keselman, Vice-President (Academic) and John Kearsey, Vice-President (External), provides supervision and oversight for the project.
+President David Barnard is the sponsor of this project, and a steering committee, co-chaired by Paul Kochan, Vice-President (Administration), and Joanne Keselman, Vice-President (Academic) provides supervision and oversight for the project.
 The steering committee itself is comprised of the provost, representatives of the deans, senior administrators and students.

 How long will ROSE last?